zuozhenggh/learning-library/developer-library/microservices-with-converged-db/1-setup/setup.md

 ## **STEP 5**: Make a Clone of the Workshop Setup Scripta and Source Code

-1. To work with application code, you need to make a clone from the GitHub repository using the following command.
+1. To work with the application code, you need to make a clone from the GitHub repository using the following command.

     ```
     <copy>git clone -b 1.2 --single-branch https://github.com/oracle/microservices-datadriven.git